The importance of teams

 I think there are many answers.

 One is that they have been taught the single-leader team discipline.
 (This is the phrase that Katzenbach and Smith use for it.)
-So they assume there is no real team discipline.
-Ie, they have not been taught it.
+They assume there is no real team discipline.
+IE, they have not been taught it.

 - Small number